Is your tween ready to babysit?

 Does she want to babysit?

 Not every girl wants to babysit, just like every boy doesn’t want to mow lawns.
 Does she even like kids?
 Get along with other kids?
-Or is she does she really just want a way to make some money.
+Or does she really just want a way to make some money?

 There are so many other ways out there these days for tweens and teens to make money.

 Read this post if they want a job but babysitting isn’t for them.